 Although anticonvulsant medication is used to treat epilepsy, it has been found they are effective in treating bipolar disorder during episodes of mania.
 They are considered to be long-term mood stabilizers.

 Antipsychotic medicines are sometimes prescribed to treat episodes of mania.

-- As antipsychotics can cause side effects, such as blurred vision, a dry mouth, constipation and weight gain, the initial dose will usually be low.
+- Please note that these medicines can cause side effects, such as blurred vision, dry mouth, constipation or weight gain.

 Psychotherapy – Therapy is essential for dealing with bipolar disorder and the problems it has caused in your life.
 Working with a therapist, you can learn how to cope with difficult or uncomfortable feelings, repair your relationships, manage stress, and regulate your mood.

-Three types of therapy are especially helpful in the treatment of bipolar disorder:
+Three types of therapy are beneficial in the treatment of bipolar disorder: